centre-for-humanities-computing/danish-foundation-models/docs/datasheets/hopetwitter.md

 and consists of 32.5 million tweets across 538,398 unique users.
 HopeTwitter includes tweets from 2019-01-01 to 2021-04-30.

-HopeTwitter, have been filtered to only include Danish tweets.
+HopeTwitter, have been filtered to only include Danish tweets, based on language tag from Twitter API.
 Similarly, HopeTwitter have had low-quality tweets have removed and then deduplicated to remove exact and near-duplicates.
 For more on data cleaning see section;
 *"Preprocessing/cleaning/labeling"*.